KyleNeedham/scribe/README.md

 # Scribe  [![Build Status](https://travis-ci.org/KyleNeedham/scribe.svg?branch=master)](https://travis-ci.org/KyleNeedham/scribe)

-Scribe is a seriously lightweight translator for JavaScript that can be integrated into any project.
+Scribe is a seriously lightweight translator for JavaScript with no dependencies that can be integrated into any project.

 ---